i-am-bee/acp-mcp/README.md

 ## Capabilities & Tradeoffs

-This adapter enables interoperability between protocols with specific benefits and tradeoffs:
+This adapter enables interoperability between ACP and MCP with specific benefits and tradeoffs:

 ### Benefits